His parents, being aware of his powers, aren't fooled when he tries to use them to get out of trouble.

 Meteor Storm used his Staff as a golf club in his golf match with Taurus.

-Doctor Who: The titular Doctor has in his possession the most powerful ship in the universe, able to appear anywhere in time and space in a matter of minutes.
+The title Doctor has in his possession the most powerful ship in the universe, able to appear anywhere in time and space in a matter of minutes.
 It's also capable of towing entire planets and bestowing God-like powers on anyone who looks into its heart.
 He uses it for sightseeing.

 The Eighth Doctor Adventures novels take this to a whole new level of uselessness and silliness.
 The ship described previously, you see, is Bigger on the Inside.
 There are a lot of uses for that kind of technology, but one wants to know when it started to seem to recurring antagonist Sabbath that fashioning a Paper-Thin Disguise by way of making himself appear somewhat slimmer seemed like a good use of the alien technology of extinct Physical Gods.
 Way to go, man, you just created Time Lord foundation garments, and I'm sure tons of zaftig Time Ladies would be really grateful if the Doctor hadn't killed them all.
 Bizarrely, the Doctor is actually almost fooled by a disguise whose effects could be replicated by exercise and healthy eating.

-In an episode of Buffy the Vampire Slayer, it turns out that Giles has been using a MacGuffin needed as the focus to restore Angel's soul as a paperweight (a Continuity Nod; when Jenny bought one the shopkeeper said he'd sold a couple as "new age paperweights").
+In an episode, it turns out that Giles has been using a MacGuffin needed as the focus to restore Angel's soul as a paperweight (a Continuity Nod; when Jenny bought one the shopkeeper said he'd sold a couple as "new age paperweights").

 Buffy herself uses her superhuman strength to open a crate that her mom was unable to.
 Later, she used her superhuman strength as a construction worker for about a fourth of an episode, which pissed off her coworkers - they were being paid by the hour, so having someone speeding up the process was not welcome.